Faculty Manual – Section J

 Commissioned correspondence courses, videos, computer programs, on-line courses, instructional CD ROMS, and other forms of technology-assisted or mediated instruction produced by a Member for registered distance students shall be delivered through the DCE.
 The University shall provide resources, including technical support personnel and quality production facilities, necessary for the development of education outreach courses.

 Courses offered for academic credit through the Colorado State University DCE must be approved for that purpose by the Faculty Council.
-The Member, with the concurrence of his or her department head and the DCE, may set the maximum enrollment allowed for each outreach course in which they may participate, taking into consideration the extra efforts that may be associated with some types of outreach courses, the financial viability of the course, and any necessary minimum enrollment.
+The Member, with the concurrence of the Member’s department head and the DCE, may set the maximum enrollment allowed for each outreach course in which they may participate, taking into consideration the extra efforts that may be associated with some types of outreach courses, the financial viability of the course, and any necessary minimum enrollment.

 In the interests of encouraging the development of Academic Materials, the University may commission such development.
 A written agreement must be negotiated between the University and the Member which includes specifics as to remuneration, changes in effort distribution, time limits for use of Academic Materials, marketing and distribution rights, revisions, licensing, etc. (see following sections).
 In return for remuneration and/or other considerations, the Member shall assign to the University an exclusive license to use the Academic Material for a period negotiated between the University and the Member, with the Member retaining those rights specified in Section J.3.1.a-e.
 The termination date shall be specified in writing and shall be based upon a joint determination of the Member and the DCE (“the parties”) on the likely viability of the Academic Materials for future instruction.
 The parties may agree at a future date to extend the termination date based upon the continuing viability of the Academic Materials or the availability of revisions and updates.